ba-st/Buoy/docs/Comparison.md

 This package includes classes to ease the comparison of objects both for equality and identity.
 They are typically used to implement the `=` and `hash` methods.

 ## Hash Combinators
 Hash combinators help to implement the `hash` or `identityHash` methods by providing an easy way to combine hashes.
-Any object can send to himself the `equalityHashCombinator` message and then use it to calculate the combined hash value.
-The default equality hash combinator uses bitXor operations, but any object can override it and provide a more specific policy.
+Any object can send to itself the `equalityHashCombinator` message and then use it to calculate the combined hash value.
+The default equality hash combinator uses bitXor operations, but any object can override this default behavior and provide a more specific policy.

 It will apply the combinator operator to each one of the objects:
 - `combineHashesOfAll:` will send the hash message to every object in the collection and then combine them.